turbaevsky/indicators/doc/PI_DB_TS.md

 that he/she is no longer capable of performing one of those tasks (but still capable of performing the remaining four tasks), should that injury be reported as a restricted work accident?
-(This also applies to contactor employees for CISA.)_
+(This also applies to contractor employees for CISA.)_

 Yes.
 Even though the employee is capable of performing most of the tasks, since he/she is not capable of performing them all, it is a